backup-cloud/backup-ssm/README.md

 SSM shortly before doing a backup.
 You may want to wait a second or so after restoring.

+Special notes:

+1) the tool does not overwrite - if you want to replace an existing parameter, simply manually delete it and run again.

+2) ssm seems to be eventually consistent - you will not want to update SSM shortly before doing a backup.
+You may want to wait a second or so after restoring.

 ## Using python interface

 The backup and restore functions are provided as a libray.
 For backup